Why Men Put Women In The ‘Maybe’ Zone

 It will feel hard when you like the guy, but believe me, it’s much easier than wasting a year or longer pining over him when he doesn’t have romantic feelings for you.

-Also, it’s always your own responsibility to remove yourself from the Friend Trap.
-Even if he’s clearly loving the attention and enjoys being ‘buddies’ with you: if you’re the one getting hurt emotionally, it’s up to you to notice this and remove yourself from the situation without being bitter towards him.
+Moreover, it’s always your own responsibility to remove yourself from the Friend Trap.
+Even if he’s clearly loving the attention and enjoys being ‘buddies’ with you: if you’re the one getting hurt emotionally, it’s up to you to notice this and remove yourself from the situation without being bitter.
+It’s up to you after that to decide if the friendship is really worth keeping.

 In the case of the Friends-With-Benefits Trap: You have slightly more chance of winning him over here since at least here you’re beginning with sexual attraction, which is obviously crucial before any kind of romantic relationship can occur.